pangnasun/IMCapstoneProject/Blog Post Five/readme.md

 https://user-images.githubusercontent.com/47574691/156536696-6978b751-e071-4c45-ae05-3ff734acce11.mp4

 I added this fuzziness to the player's perspective to create a dream-like experience.
-This connects to the theme of my project in which the personal stories and the myths intertwine to create a one cohesive storyline.
+This connects to the theme of my project in which the personal stories and the myths intertwine to create a one cohesive narrative.